Hawaii

 Hawaii imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.

-Hawaii imposes a sales and use tax on religious organizations’ sales but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)(3) religious organizations’ sales upon application.
+Hawaii imposes a general excise tax on religious organizations’ sales but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)(3) religious organizations’ sales upon application.

 Hawaii imposes a sales and use tax on religious organizations’ purchases and provides no meaningful exemption.